In rare openness, China microblogs Bo Xilai trial

-The display of openness was unprecedented in China, where this kind of political trial is normally considered orchestrated political theater with a foregone conclusion of guilt.
+The display of openness is unusual for the Chinese justice system of recent decades, though the 1981 trial of Mao Zedong’s wife and other members of the “Gang of Four” was televised.
+This kind of political trial is normally considered orchestrated political theater with a foregone conclusion of guilt.
 Some reporters for state media were also allowed in the courtroom.

 Zhang Zhi’an, a journalism professor at Sun Yet-sen University in the southern Chinese city of Guangzhou, said the posts were a clever move by the court in that they offered the appearance of openness while retaining the control of information.